 Immunisation if you’re pregnant

 Pregnant women are strongly advised to be immunised as pregnancy places a woman at greater risk of complications from influenza.
+Influenza immunisation is free for pregnant women between May and the end of December.
+As in previous years, it is recommended that pregnant women get immunised before winter if possible.

 Mothers who receive the influenza vaccine while pregnant can pass protection on to their baby.
 The vaccine offers protection to infants who would normally be too young (under 6 months) to receive immunisation individually.